-All too often I overestimate time.
+All too often, I overestimate time.
 If you are like me and do this too, remember the golden rule of ‘eating the ugliest frog first’.
-Brain Tracey speaks about his in his book ‘Eat that frog.’
+Brain Tracey speaks about this in his book ‘Eat that frog.’

 Tip: Remember to rest.
 Sometimes we are most productive when we are doing nothing.
 Rest allows your body to rejuvenate and your mind to become creative.

 As you structure your day for productivity, include daily breaks.
 Ensure you put in a lunchtime break and coffee break.
 Additionally, take your breaks away from your computer.
 A screen break is good for your health.

 When I used to work 9-5 in an office, I used to go for walks over my lunch break to get some fresh air.
 I also walked to clear my mind, for exercise and to recharge with positive energy.